Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-Moreover, we employ another reasonable assumption that the corruption arises solely from the hidden recidivists, and not from erroneous arrests of individuals not committing the offense.
+Moreover, we assume that the corruption arises solely from the hidden recidivists, and not from erroneous arrests of individuals not committing the offense.
 In other words, the probability of flipping the no reoffense label ($\rv{Y}=-1$) to the rearrest label ($\t{\rv{Y}}=+1$) is zero for both the black and white populations: